silverfly1992/stereo-matching-dpc/README.md

 This application was inspired by the [The Great Cross Architecture Challenge](https://www.codeproject.com/Competitions/1098/The-Great-Cross-Architecture-Challenge).

-And this project referred to the CUDA code in https://github.com/dhernandez0/sgm to a certain extent.
+This project referred to the CUDA code in https://github.com/dhernandez0/sgm.